-The estimated employee bonuses and directors' remuneration are recognized as operating expense for the period.
+The estimated employee remuneration and directors' remuneration are recognized as operating expense for the period.
 If the Board modifies the estimates significantly in the subsequent periods, the Company will recognize the change as an adjustment to current income.
 The difference between the estimates and the resolution of shareholders' meeting will be recognized in profit or loss in the subsequent year.
-There is no significant difference between the actual employee bonuses and directors' remuneration distributed from the earnings and the estimated amount in the financial statements for the year ended 2013.
-The estimated amount for employee bonuses and directors' remuneration for the year of 2014 are both NT\$42,000 thousand.
-If there is difference between the estimation and the resolution of shareholders' meeting, the difference will be recognized in profit or loss in the subsequent year.
+There is no significant difference between the actual employee remuneration and directors' remuneration distributed from the earnings and the estimated amount in the financial statements for the year ended 2014 and 2013.